10 Famous Swords that Changed History

 1. Curtana - The Sword of Mercy

 Many stories surround the sword used by British monarchs during coronations.
 Some say it originally belonged to a knight of the round table named Tristan, while others believed it was Edward the Confessors.
 But unlike many legendary swords, Curtana’s blade is missing nearly 2.5 centimeters of it’s tip which is squared off as a blunt object.
 It’s purpose is strictly ceremonial, not violent, which is why it’s been given the nickname “The Sword of Mercy”.
-One legend tells of the sword’s tip being broken off by an angel to prevent a killing, though the true reason is likely that it broke off accidentally or it was purposely removed for safety.
-The Sword of Mercy is one of the crowned jewels of the United Kingdom and is one of the few such relics to survive the English Civil War of the mid 1600s.
+One legend tells of the famous sword’s tip being broken off by an angel to prevent a killing, though the true reason is likely that it broke off accidentally or it was purposely removed for safety.
+The Sword of Mercy is one of the crowned jewels of the United Kingdom, one of the best known swords of the world, and is one of the few such relics to survive the English Civil War of the mid 1600s.